Learn how to find and troubleshoot the reasons why your CivicEngage Central website is slowing down.

 If your site has slow loading times, we have a few steps to follow to help us better troubleshoot.
 We will need you to answer the following questions and then contact Support.
 The easiest way to accomplish this would be to open an email, copy the information below, and answer the questions from there before submitting.

-- Please go to speedtest.net for a bandwidth test.
-Use two locations, one closer to you and one closer to Kansas City.
+- Use two locations, one closer to you and one closer to Kansas City

-- Please run a traceroute to the website URL and/or IP address (You may need to contact your IT team to request a traceroute):
+- Run a traceroute to the website URL and/or IP address (you may need to contact your IT team to request a traceroute):

 - Click Start